jawking/machine-learning-introduction/assets/ml-resources.md

       - Read these chapters in this book
       - Watch this part of this lecture video
   - This way, you don’t have to read the whole books from cover to cover; you can just learn what you feel like and it will point you to the relevant part of the textbook
-  - The best thing about metacademy is its [roadmaps](https://metacademy.or
+  - The best thing about metacademy is its [roadmaps](https://metacademy.org/roadmaps/):
+    - They tell